2024 Solar Incentives Guide for North Logan, UT - Tax Credits & Rebates

 When people think of solar incentives, federal incentives may be the first thing that comes to mind.
 The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
 The ITC allows you to claim a tax credit for a specific percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-Your local North Logan solar panel installation experts can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Your local North Logan solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives